opensearch-project/project-website/_partners/addweb.md

 # Large image displayed in the top right of the extended partner details page.
 product_image: '/assets/media/partners/samplecompany/sample-product-image.png'
 # Partner company description used on the extended partner details page.
 description: Since 2012, AddWeb has been a renowned company delivering Web, Mobile, Cloud, & Marketing Solution to Entrepreneurs, Startups & Businesses.
 With over 11 years of experience, we are an ISO 9001:2008 certified company catering to startups, SMEs, large-scale enterprises, and Fortune 500 clients worldwide.
-Our clientele includes prestigious brands such as VODAFONE, DOCOMO, CISCO,SKECHERS,UNITED NATIONS,ORANGE,TRAVEL NATION.
+Our clientele includes prestigious brands such as VODAFONE, DOCOMO, CISCO, SKECHERS, UNITED NATIONS, ORANGE, TRAVEL NATION.

 # Comma delimited list of business types used on the extended partner details page in the side panel.
 business_type: "Professional Services Organization"